 Instructions

-- Mix 1 tablespoon olive oil with the jam, and baste the rims and bowl of the squash.
+- Roast.
 Set in a baking pan, and roast until tender - about 45-55 minutes, depending on their size.

-- Heat 1 tablespoon olive oil in a large skillet and add the diced onion, apple, sage and salt.
+- Make the stuffing.
+Heat 1 tablespoon olive oil in a large skillet and add the onion, apple, sage and salt.
 Sauté until the onion and apple pieces soften, about 10 minutes.
+Stir in the chopped peppers, butter, and salt.
+Once the butter is melted, coarsely cut the cornbread and add in with the parsley.Toss to coat, cook for 5 minutes on the stove.

 Jenni